UBC-MDS/DSCI-532_2025_11_world_happiness/reports/m2-reflection.md

 - Descriptive title for line chart including name of continent and category selected
 - Numeric value added for continent average on line chart

-**Though the interactive map is working locally, it is not showing up in the deployed app.**
+**Though the interactive map is working locally, it is not showing up in the deployed app.**\
+This is an issue that can be worked on in milestone 3.

 ### Dashboard Design